 Suzanne has organized panels and workshops at American Association of Museums meetings on ‘difficult’ art works, computerization, exhibition budgeting, time-based media, and copyright.
 She was an invited speaker at ALI-ABA, New York University Art Law Day, the Nordic Museum Conference in Denmark and the University Complutense in Spain.
 Service to the profession has included 3 MAPII assessments, 5 IMLS grant review sessions and five NEH Documentation and Access Grant assessments.
 Suzanne has served as the Nominations Chair and as co-Chair of RARIN for the Registrars Committee of the AAM.
 She sat on the board of directors of the Museum Loan Network and the Museum Computer Network.
 As a natural extension of the latter, she was section editor on computerization for Museum Registration Methods, 4th Ed.

-No stranger to website management, from 1999 to 2008 she hosted and managed the RARIN website and, until 2010, the OnContract website – an international listing of contract registrars.
-Launched in 2012, she assisted in defining and populating the RC-AAM Website, and now serves as chair of the Communications Committee and the Website Committee of ARCS (Association of Registrars & Collections Specialists) of which she is also a Founding Board Member.
+No stranger to website management, from 1999 to 2008 she hosted and managed the RARIN website and, until 2010, the OnContract website – an international listing of contract registrars, now hosted by the ARCS website.
+Launched in 2012, Suzanne assisted in defining and populating the RC-AAM Website.
+Thereafter she served as chair of the Communications Committee and the Website Committee of ARCS (Association of Registrars & Collections Specialists) of which she is also a founding board member and past recording secretary.

-Suzanne is a member of ARCS, American Alliance of Museums, IMAP (Independent Media Arts Preservation), and an associate member of the American Institute of Conservators.
+Suzanne is a member of ARCS, American Alliance of Museums, and IMAP (Independent Media Arts Preservation).